-Please read the documents carefully.
-They will confirm if you are eligible for leave under FMLA and, depending on your situation, may ask you to provide documents verifying your need for an absence.
+To begin the FMLA process, submit a request through MyU.
+In the My Time tab, click Request a Leave of Absence.
+A leave specialist will confirm if you are eligible for leave under FMLA.
+Depending on your situation, you may be asked to provide documents verifying your need for a leave of absence.

-You should give at least 30 days' notice of an FMLA-covered absence when possible, such as for the birth or adoption of a child or for planned medical treatment for you or a family member.
+If possible, you should give at least 30 days' notice of an FMLA-covered absence, such as for the birth or adoption of a child or for planned medical treatment for you or a family member.

 When it is not practical to give 30 days' notice, or when the need to be absent is not planned, you should give notice as soon as you can.
 If you don't provide at least 30 days' notice of a foreseeable FMLA absence, you can be asked to explain the reason for the delay.

 What Steps Do I Need to Take to Be Sure My Absence Is Protected Under FMLA?

 During an FMLA absence, you should follow these four steps to make sure your absence is protected under FMLA:

 Step 1: Notify the University of the anticipated timing and duration of an absence when possible.

 See "How Do I Request a Leave Under FMLA?" above.